mikrono/tModLoaderWiki_kr_ko/ModBuff.md

 ## Methods

-### public virtual bool Autoload(ref string name, ref string texture, IList\<EquipType\> equips)
+### public virtual bool Autoload(ref string name, ref string texture)

 Allows you to automatically load a buff instead of using Mod.AddBuff.
 Return true to allow autoloading; by default returns the mod's autoload property.
 Name is initialized to the overriding class name and texture is initialized to the namespace and overriding class name with periods replaced with slashes.
-Use this method to either force or stop an autoload and change the default display name and texture path.
+Use this method to either force or stop an autoload, and to change the default display name and texture path.

 ### public virtual void SetDefaults()